robs-tech-workbench/hexapod_spiderbot_tutorials/tutorial_servo_calibration/youtube_script.md

 Connect the positive wire of your power supply to the '+' pin and the negative wire to the '-' pin.

 With everything connected and turned on, we're ready to start the adjusting and testing.
-The servo is set to its middle position, then the pulse widths for -90 and +90 degrees are found and noted.
+Let's calibrate our servo.
+Set it to the middle, or 0 degrees.
+Then, move it to -90 degrees and note the pulse width.
+Do the same for +90 degrees.
+Keep in mind, these angles, -90 and +90, are just examples; you can choose others based on your needs.
+Remember these pulse widths; they help control the servo accurately in future projects.
 The last step is to check the full movement of the servo.